 BMW X7 (2020-)

-The BMW X7 arrived in 2019, but from the summer of 2020, it's been available with mild-hybrid drivetrains, and all versions except the range-topping M50i model now have them.
+The BMW X7 arrived in 2019, but from the summer of 2020 it's been available with mild-hybrid drivetrains, and all versions except the range-topping M50i model now have them.

 Not that any of the engines need much help.
 The xDrive 40i petrol has 328bhp, and the xDrive 40d diesel has 335bhp, so for a car weighing close to two-and-a-half tonnes, the X7 is extremely quick.
 Its real selling point isn't speed, but the roomy and luxurious cabin with the flexibility of an MPV that’s delivered by its massive wheelbase and clever seating.
 Even in the third row, there's enough space for adults to be comfortable, and the finish is of the highest quality.
 Perhaps a Mercedes-Benz GLS is smarter inside, but it's a close-run thing.

 To drive, the X7 feels as much like a limousine as an SUV.
 Air suspension smothers bumpy tarmac and, aside from some road noise, the big BMW is hushed and refined at speed.
-It’s a thirsty car by hybrid standards, though, especially if you choose the petrol; expect fuel economy of below 30mpg.
+It’s a thirsty car by hybrid standards, though, especially if you choose the petrol; expect fuel economy of less than 30mpg.

 BMW X7 review